WING-NUS/scisumm-corpus/README.md

 sets that were automatically annotated to be used as training data.
 This training data was generated following Nomoto,2018.
-This data can be found in **/data/Training-Set-2019/Task1/From-ScisummNet-2019**
+This data can be found in **/data/Training-Set-2019/Task1/From-ScisummNet-2019** Note that the auto-annotated data is available only for *Task 1a*.
+No discourse facet is provided for the classification task: task1b.
+We recommend you to use the auto-anootated data only for training 'refrence span selection' models for Task 1a and use the mabnually annotated traqining data from 40 documents for Task1b.

 Further, for Task 2 one
 thousand summaries that were released as part of the SciSummNet (Yasunga et al., 2019) have been included as human summaries to train on.
 This data can be found in **/data/Training-Set-2019/Task2/From-ScisummNet-2019**

 The **test set** of 20 articles is available in **/data/Test-Set-2018**.
+This is a blind test set, that is, the ground truth is withheld.
 The system outputs from the test set should be submitted to the task organizers, for the collation of the final results to be presented at the workshop.

 For more details, see the Contents Section at the bottom of this Readme.
 To know how this corpus was constructed, please see ./docs/corpusconstruction.txt

-Results of the CL-SciSumm-18 will be released in the BIRNDL workshop collocated with <a href="http://sigir.org/sigir2019/">ACM SIGIR</a> 2019, Paris, France.
+Results of the CL-SciSumm-19 will be released in the BIRNDL workshop collocated with <a href="http://sigir.org/sigir2019/">ACM SIGIR</a> 2019, Paris, France.
 <a href="http://wing.comp.nus.edu.sg/~cl-scisumm2019">Go to task website</a>.<br>